 I got this error when I try installing an old software on a PC running Windows 8.
 You have to learn more about Windows NT versions to understand this further.

 NT or Networking Technology is an internal code name for Windows versions.
 NT numbering is accessible in older Window PCs when you take the “About Windows” option in Control Panel.
-This naming is no longer in use since the launch of Windows 10.
+The NT number is 10.0 for latest Windows 10.

 Now for the case above, the error implies that I cannot run the app on Windows NT version 6.0, which as per the table, is Windows Vista.
 The easiest way to fix these type of errors is to find the Windows edition corresponding to the NT version number, and run the PC in compatibility mode.

 Steps to install an old program or game when Windows reports it as not compatible

 The following is the universal method to run incompatible programs on Windows PCs when the OS does not let you install it in the regular form.
 We recently found success in applying the same method to fix Skype installer on Windows 10.